 Most of the lighting and rendering of this 3d scene were based on my previous day and night courses seen in the Video.

-This Full 3Ds Max Scene with Textures and the PSD Photoshop file is Free for my Patreon Supporters, Or $7.00 to Download if you're NOT
+This Full 3Ds max scene with textures and the photoshop file (PSD) is Free for my Patreon supporters, Or $7.00 to Download in the link below if you're NOT.

 You don't need to provide your postal address details, or have a PayPal account to make a Paypal transaction (Paypal accepts Cards, also).
 Choose the second option below to pay without a paypal account (Pay by debit or credit card).

 The above link will take users to the PayPal page.
 After the transaction is complete, the user will be automatically redirected to a Google drive, to access and download the project files,Videos, Textures, etc.